werf/werf/docs/_includes/cli/werf_dismiss.md

       --release='':
             Use specified Helm release name (default [[ project ]]-[[ env ]] template or
             deploy.helmRelease custom template from werf.yaml or $WERF_RELEASE)
-      --releases-history-max=0:
-            Max releases to keep in release storage.
-Can be set by environment variable
-            $WERF_RELEASES_HISTORY_MAX.
-By default werf keeps all releases.
       --repo='':
             Docker Repo to store stages (default $WERF_REPO) --repo-docker-hub-password='':